Sergeeeek/integrated/README.md

 ```

 *Modules* in **Integrated** are just normal functions with an optional first
 argument for configuration.
-Here, we'll take the `dbConnection` and `port`,
+Here, we'll take the dbConnection and port,
 these are the *dependencies* of our ServerModule.

 > This definition of a module doesn't allow for the server to be stopped yet,